 Here are a few of the cons and disadvantages of Monday, according to its Trustpilot reviews:

 The good news is, you’ll find many other solutions that are better than Monday.
 If you’re looking for a simpler way to manage project data and collaborate then Baserow is a good alternative.
 Baserow’s open-source, no-code database empowers teams to build powerful, custom applications without any coding.
 Other great Monday alternatives include Asana, Taiga, Freedcamp, Trello, Wrike, Airtable, and more.
 We’ll cover these in more detail in the following sections.

 Baserow tops the list of alternatives to Monday if you’re looking for a simpler way to manage project data and collaborate, without all the bells and whistles of Monday.
 While Monday has a lot more in terms of project management functionalities, Baserow is more of a spreadsheet-database hybrid that uses tables with innumerable rows as the foundation for storing and managing any amount of data.

-It has all the tools you need for non-technical teams to capture and organise data, automate processes, and build powerful work applications without the need for technical expertise.
-It’s especially suited to large organisations that need a wide range of features for organising, structuring, and reporting on data.
-And if you are very technical, even better, because Baserow’s open source nature allows you to build your own plugins and integrations.
+It has all the tools you need for non-technical teams to capture and organize data, automate processes, and build powerful work applications without the need for technical expertise.
+It’s especially suited to large organizations that need a wide range of features for organizing, structuring, and reporting on data.
+And if you are very technical, even better, because Baserow’s open-source nature allows you to build your own plugins and integrations.